 - 1 jalapeño chili pepper, seeded and chopped

-- 1 tsp Tabasco, Tapatio hot sauce or sriracha
+- 1 teaspoon Tabasco, Tapatio hot sauce or sriracha

 - Pita chips or assorted crudités for serving